yahi99/corporate-website/en/_posts/2020-08-11-how-do-i-get-my-data-off-an-old-computer.md

 lang: en
 ref: dataoldcomputer_1250
 categories: [ backup-restore ]
-description: " I want to delete everything on my old computer, but...

- “Hello,

- I have and older gateway tower but sold the monitor that came with it.
+description: "I have and older gateway tower but sold the monitor that came with it.
 I have a laptop and a TV and tried using an HDMI to VGA adapter thinking it would show on my TV or laptop but its not working.
 I would like to go through my old computer and wipe it clean before just recycling it.

- Any suggestions on how I can view the content on my old computer?”
+Any suggestions on how I can view the content on my old computer?"

- Why you can’t get a signal from your old computer

-Good news: You h"
 image: "https://sergio.afanou.com/assets/images/image-midres-54.jpg"
 ---